sabhafalki/Module-4-Challenge/README.md

 # Module-4-Challenge School District Analysis
 # Overview of Project #
 The purpose of this Project is to further analyze the School district report to determine academic dishonesty of grades for Thomas High School.
-By specifying reading and math grades for grade ninth.So that the school Board can upload proper state-testing standards.
+By specifying reading and math grades for grade ninth.
+So that the school Board can upload proper state-testing standards.
 The analysis required the following data to be presented:
-1. The total number of votes cast.
+1. To replace the math scores and reading scores with NaN of Ninth grade for Thomas High School .
 2. The list of candidates in the election.
 3. The total number of votes received by each candidate.
 4. The total number of voter turnout for each county.